yellowdog/python-examples/README.md

 When setting the value of the above properties, a property set on the command line takes precedence over one set via an environment variable, and both take precedence over a value set in a configuration file.

 If all the required common properties are set using the command line or environment variables, then the entire `common` section of the TOML file can be omitted.

+## Support for `.env` Files

+Environment variables can also be set in a `.env` file, typically in the user's home directory.
+Entries in the `.env` file will not overwrite existing environment variables -- i.e., environment variables take precedence over entries in the `.env` file.

+Environment variables sourced from a `.env` file whose names start with `YD` will be reported on the command line.
+Variables that do not start with `YD` will not be reported, but they will still be applied.

 ## Variable Substitutions in Common Properties